Support Our Fundraising

 Peoples Choice Credit Union Community Lottery

-Use your Season Pass card in store at Rebel Sport and the club receives a credit each time you shop.
+Use your Season Pass card in store at Rebel Sport and the club receives a credit each time you shop, which we can use to buy equipment.

 Buy an Entertainment Membership for Geelong or any of the available cities and the Club receives 20% of every membership sold.
 Entertainment memberships are available as a digital membership which can be shared with your family, with memberships valid for 12 months from the date of activation.